Singaporean Students' guide

 How many Singaporean students are studying in Australia?

-As of November 2008, there were a total of 8848 Singaporean students enrolled to study in Australia.
-In addition to these students, there are many more that choose to study an Australian qualification in Singapore – in 2005 over 15,000 Singaporean students were enrolled to study various Australian qualifications delivered by local institutions in Singapore
+In December 2014, there were a total of 8,455 Singaporean students enrolled to study in Australia.
+In addition to these students, there are many more that choose to study an Australian qualification in Singapore delivered by local institutions or Singaporean campuses of Australian universities.

 Which sectors are Singaporeans studying in?